dieple/cloud-native-toolkit/builder_tools/build_base_image/README.md

 ## Build and Push to Docker Hub

-To build the base imageand push to dockerhub
+To build the base image and push to dockerhub
 ```
 $> ./build_image.sh <dockerhub_userid> <image_tag_version>
 ```